INFORMATION FOR PARENTS

-2. Allow your child to speak to his/her attorney without you present.
-The attorney has a duty to represent your child’s expressed interest, which means s/he represents your child’s interests and decisions, not the family.
-As a parent, you can and should actively participate in your child’s defense, however, be mindful that the attorney solely represents your child.
+We understand that sounds like the worst option.
+However, the attorney has a duty to represent your child’s expressed interest, which means they represent your child’s interests and decisions, NOT the family.
+As a parent, you can and should actively participate in your child’s defense, but be mindful that the attorney solely represents your child.
 As such, it is important to allow the attorney to speak to your child alone to discuss the case.
-Letting your child meet with his/her attorney alone is very important because North Carolina only recognizes attorney/client privilege.
-In other words, if you are in the room while your child is meeting with his/her attorney, you could be called to testify against your child and jeopardize the attorney/client privilege.
+Letting your child meet with their attorney alone is very important because North Carolina only recognizes attorney/client privilege.
+In other words, if you are in the room while your child is meeting with their attorney, you could be called to testify against your child and jeopardize the attorney/client privilege.

 Below are some tips for your child’s day in court: